Timinator2000/Algorithm_X/045 - generating actions/02 - shikaku skill building.md

 # {INSERT SOLUTUION GRAPHIC}

-# Wrapping It Up
+# Ready for the Puzzle!

-With this puzzle, the goal is not to cover the grid.
-The goal is just to identify __every__ rectangle that could be used to build a potential solution.
+With the Shikaku Skill Builder puzzle, the goal is not to cover the grid.
+The goal is to identify __every__ rectangle that could be used to build a potential solution.
 As I said before, Algorithm X is really good at finding a set of actions that make a valid solution, but it cannot do its job unless you give it a full set of possible actions to consider.
 Hopefull this seems obvious and somewhat easy right now.
 As the puzzles grow in complexity, this process will get more and more challenging!